Track Day Starter Guide

-One of the best things you can do with your sportbike (or near-sportbike) is take it to the local racetrack for a track day and open that sucker up.
-Trust me - once you’re out there flying down the straights and carving corners without any SUVs or cops to worry about, you’ll be hooked.
+One of the best things you can do with your sportbike is take it to the local racetrack for a motorcycle track day and really let it loose.
+Once you’re out there flying down the straights and carving corners without the police, cliffs or SUVs to worry about, you’ll be hooked.

 Costs

-Track day organizers will typically rent out the local road course for a day or weekend, paying the track owner a negotiated fee.
+Track day organizers will rent out the local racetrack for a day or weekend, paying the track owner a negotiated fee.
 Then they’ll turn around and ask the attendees (you) to pay a fee in order to ride that day.
-The organizer is responsible for running the whole show and making sure everything goes safely.
-Depending on the track and day I’ve paid anywhere from $99 to $279, though most southern California track days tend to be around the $150 range.
-You may also need to pay a small “gate fee” when you enter the track, maybe $10-$20 per person (that’s the track owner charging you, not the organizer).
+The organizer is responsible for running the event and making sure everything goes safely, including having an ambulance on site.
+Here in southern California, track days tend to be around the $190 – $200 range.
+The track owner will also charge a small gate fee when you enter the track, maybe $15-$20 per person.

-You need a track-capable motorcycle.
-It certainly doesn’t have to be a full-on race bike, but should have a sporting nature.
-Of course every track day is filled with the usual pack of GSX-Rs, but I’ve also seen plenty of Suzuki SV650s, Kawasaki Ninja 250s and supermoto bikes out there.
-If you’ve got a bike that’s relatively light and agile, it’s probably gonna do just fine.
+You need a track-capable motorcycle to be allowed on the course.
+It doesn’t have to be a race bike but should have a sporting nature.
+Of course every track day is filled with the usual pack of Ducati and Yamaha superbikes, but I’ve also seen plenty of naked bikes, Kawasaki Ninja 400s and even supermoto bikes on the smaller tracks.
+If in doubt, contact a local track day organizer and ask them if your bike is suitable for a track day.

-• Completely cover all lights and reflectors with tape; in a crash this will prevent broken plastic or glass from flying all over the track (painter’s tape works well)
+• Completely cover all lights and reflectors with painter’s tape; this will prevent broken plastic from flying all over the track if you crash

 • Remove mirrors